 The Arc provides vocational readiness instruction through theVocational Opportunities for Independent Change and Empowerment program.
 This program is for students ages 19-21 who have graduated from their high school with a certificate and are eligible for funding through the Developmental Disabilities Administration (DDA).
 Curriculum consists of professional introductions, how to work with others, understanding the role of a job coach and employer expectations.

-Instructors from The Arc educate students on career management through the Transition Connection Program.
+Instructors from The Arc educate students on career management through the Transition Connection Program in partnership with CCPS.
 This program is for students ages 19-21 who have graduated from their high school with a certificate and are eligible to receive funding through the Division of Rehabilitation Services (DORS) or the Developmental Disabilities Administration (DDA).
 This school-to-work curriculum consists of locating job leads, identifying community resources, filling out job applications and mastering the job interview and to help students be independent on the job.

-Educational Instructors from The Arc instruct students on career and employment resource planning on the Carroll Community College campus.
+Educational Instructors from The Arc instruct students on career and employment resource planning on the Carroll Community College campus in collaboration with CCPS.
 Students learn about job skills and how to access services.
 Students are typically DORS eligible and have graduated from their home high school with a certificate.
-This program promotes independence on the job and students must be able to access private or public transportation.
+This program promotes independence on the job and students must be able to access private or public transportation

 Other Educational Partnerships:

 The Summer Youth Employment program allows eligible high school and post secondary MSTC and TCP participants, the opportunity to work in community businesses over the summer with job coach support.
 This is paid employment and students are funded through DORs.